berteh/svg-objects-export/README.md

 The program exports by default all objects with an ID that has not been generated automatically by Inkscape.

-If you provide a custom pattern (-p), then exclude (-e) is by default turned off, that is: your custom pattern is used to define wich objects are *included* unless you specify -e.
+If you provide a custom pattern (-p) or xpath expression (-x), then exclude (-e) is by default turned off, that is: your custom pattern or expression is used to define wich objects are *included* unless you specify -e.

 examples
 --------